Vendor Agreement

 Your company is purchasing products for resale and needs vendor terms that include warranties, indemnification for product liability claims, and compliance with applicable safety and labeling regulations.

 You are consolidating multiple informal purchase arrangements with a key supplier into a single vendor agreement that establishes consistent terms, volume pricing, and a framework for ongoing purchase orders.
+Consider structuring this as a master service agreement maker with individual purchase orders as SOWs.

 Your organization needs to ensure that vendor relationships comply with internal procurement policies and regulatory requirements, including conflict mineral disclosure, environmental standards, and labor practices.